HewlettPackard/OpenShift-on-SimpliVity/README.md

   `shutdown -h now`

+**Note:** The playbooks have been tested with CentOS 7.6 as well. if you use CentOS you don;t have to run the subscription-manager command above.

+Finally, make sure the name of this template match the variable group_vars/all/vars.yml:infra_template.

 ## **Prepare an OVA file (optional)**

-It is possible to deploy the rhel_template from an OVA.
+It is possible to deploy the infra_template from an OVA.
 To create the OVA proceed as indicated below:

+- **make sure** the one network interface of the template is connected to the network named 'VM Network'
 - set the CD/DVD for the template to client device (vs ISO in Datastore)
 - Select the template and export it as an OVF template
 - create a tar archive of **all** the files that where downloaded. the extension MUST be .ova (and not .tar)
-- copy the ova file to a location that the ansible user can access and use the ansible_variable **group_vars/all/vars.yml:rhel_template:ova_path:** to tell the playbooks where you stored the ova file.
+- copy the ova file to a location that the ansible user can access and use the ansible_variable **group_vars/all/vars.yml:infra_ova_path:** to tell the playbooks where you stored the ova file.

-**note:** If a template with the name specified by **group_vars/all/vars.yml:rhel_template** is found in the vCenter Datacenter, the ova file will not be deployed and the existing template will be used to deploy non-CoreOS VMS.
-If the template is not found, the ova file is deployed and the template is given the name documented by **rhel_template**.
+**note:** If a template with the name specified by **group_vars/all/vars.yml:infra_template** is found in the vCenter Datacenter, the ova file will not be deployed and the existing template will be used to deploy non-CoreOS VMS.
+If the template is not found, the ova file is deployed and the template is given the name documented by **infra_template**.

 ## **Download Required Files**